 The display focuses on his works in this field and it shows more than 100 images that he has captured from dramatic waterfalls to serene icescapes.

-It has been at the National Maritime Museum since November 9th and it is set to be in situ until April 28th so those staying in central London hotels between now and then could consider heading along.
+It has been at the National Maritime Museum since November 9th and it is set to be in situ until April 28th so those staying in The Montcalm London Marble Arch Hotel between now and then could consider heading along.

 Many of the images have never been displayed in the UK before and they range from photos that he took as a youngster to the world famous snaps that he has taken in his lifetime such as the Golden gate before the Bridge.